Asian shares bounce after Wall St dive, recession warning - KVIA

 The rebound in Asia followed news that the Trump administration plans strong support for airlines stricken by the outbreak and is pushing the Senate to enact a massive stimulus package to alleviate losses for businesses and individuals affected by the outbreak, which has infected more than 182,000 people worldwide, 4,661 in the United States.

-Analysts said bargain hunters appeared to be buying to help fill government oil reserves and on hopes that China’s economy will get a boost from massive stimulus yet to be announced.
+Analysts said bargain hunters appeared to be buying to help fill government oil reserves, anticipating China’s economy will get a boost from massive stimulus yet to be announced.

-Some shares in Hong Kong are selling at a discount, said Lun.
+Some shares in Hong Kong were selling at a discount, said Lun.

 “It’s a see-saw battle between the bulls and the bears,” he said.
 “I think right now the bulls are winning the upper hand.
 The key is that Hong Kong is dirt cheap.”